What is Natural Language Processing?

 Tapping into qualitative data can help your company better understand how current and potential clients perceive your company.
 The manner in which your company’s name appears in conversations can inform how on-point your brand positioning truly is.
 IBM Watson Natural Language Understanding tool is one that can help your company assess the effectiveness of its branding strategy.
 This tool helps you find out what current and prospective clients say about your brand by analyzing large data sets from a variety of sources like webpages, social media outlets, etc. to identify keywords, sentiments, and more.

 Your brand positioning goes hand in hand with SEM strategy which, in turn, depends in large part on your company’s ability to consistently produce relevant, high-quality content.
-Jarvis AI is one tool out there that can help your content team generate relevant content more quickly.
+Jarvis AI, now called Jasper AI, is one tool out there that can help your content team generate relevant content more quickly.
 It can auto-suggest the next sentence based on an initial input sentence.
 Jarvis AI can also produce long-form content, according to a set topic.

 AI is indeed getting better at producing content that meets Google’s increasing demands for high-quality content, but a content-generating tool cannot and should not replace your content team.
 Another key part of boosting content quality and thus domain authority is your content’s ability to emotionally connect with readers.
 A tool like Jarvis AI can certainly help your content team churn out good material more quickly, but content strategy can’t forego that human touch.
 At the end of the day, content written for humans needs to be built and curated by humans to ensure that content really resonates.